Wine tasting and a farm tour at the Roost Winery Bistro & Farm Bakery in North Saanich, British Columbia

 The menu at the 65-seat Roost Bistro contains a variety of dishes, including salads, fish, burgers, chicken, and steak.
 Breakfast features local farm fresh eggs.
 Soups are gluten free.
 Sandwiches are made with bread milled from their own wheat.
 There are wood-fired pizzas.
 My sister remembered coming to outdoor events at the Roost before the indoor Bistro existed with her children and having pizza.
 At that time the wood oven was located outside.
 It has now moved indoors inside the kitchen.
 We did not eat at the Bistro, but based on the taste of the two savoury pies we took home for dinner, I’d recommend it.

 The Roost is located in North Saanich about a half-hour drive from downtown Victoria.
 It is open daily, but check the website for hours as they vary by day.
-The bistro is open for breakfast and lunch daily.
-It stays open for early dinners (until 8 pm) Wednesday through Saturday.
-The tasting room is open Thursday through Monday.
+The bistro is from 7am to 5pm Sunday through Thursday and from 7am to 7pm Friday and Saturday.
+The tasting room opens at 10am.
 Call ahead to book a farm tour.
 We were lucky enough to get a tour without prior arrangement, but I wouldn’t count on that happening, particularly if you visit at a busier time than we did.

 Never miss a story.
 Sign up for Destinations Detours and Dreams free monthly e-newsletter and receive behind-the-scenes information and sneak peeks ahead.